 As all owners know, buying a boat is the easy bit and the crest of a very steep wave with only one way to go.
 However, the benefits have far outweighed the heartaches.
 A careless email or two later and you can also find yourself as an editor on a Committee.
 Take heed all you wayward sailors!

 But do send in those stories and articles.
 I’m looking forward to hearing from you.

-My sailing started when helped my colleague with small a group of high school students for a few days in wayfarers, pico lasers and toppers on the Norfolk Broads.
+My sailing started when I helped a colleague with a small group of high school students for a few days in wayfarers, pico lasers and toppers on the Norfolk Broads.
 I’d recommend anyone new to sailing to start with a small dinghy – You’ll get wet, but you’ll really learn a lot about the fundamentals, especially without the luxury of an engine!

-Members can find the contact details of the Committee and Support Team by logging in to the Discussion Forum.
+Members can find the contact details of the Management and Support Teams by logging in to the Discussion Forum.